lse-me314/lse-me314.github.io/README.md

 **Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science, and a Data Science Advisor to YouGov.
 He was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
 His research is primarily in the fields of legislative and electoral politics.

-**Gökhan Çiflikli** is a data scientist specialising in machine learning, time-series forecasting, and natural language processing, is a research officer in data science in the Department of Methodology at the LSE.
+**Gökhan Çiflikli** is a Senior Data Scientist at Attest.
+He specialises in interpretable machine learning, time-series forecasting, and natural language processing.
+He was previously a research officer in analytic software development in the Department of Methodology at the LSE.

 ### Assessment